-Prior to Mr. Teotia joining as Deputy Chief Accountant of the SEC, Mr. Teotia was a Partner at Deloitte in the National Office Accounting Consultation group (Accounting Consultation) in Chicago.
-In his role in Accounting Consultation, he frequently consulted on accounting and reporting issues related to financial instruments, business combinations, and compensation (stock based and pension).
+Prior to joining the SEC, Mr. Teotia was a Partner at Deloitte in the National Office, where he frequently consulted on accounting issues in a number of areas including financial instruments, business combinations, and compensation matters.

-Mr. Teotia received an accounting degree from the University of Illinois at Urbana-Champaign.
+Mr. Teotia received a B.S. in accountancy from the University of Illinois at Urbana-Champaign.
 He is licensed to practice as a certified public accountant in Illinois.